-Chris Godwin vs DeVonta Smith: Who Should You Start?
+Chris Godwin Jr. vs DeVonta Smith: The Full Breakdown

 The per-game difference of 2.2 points favors DeVonta Smith, though savvy managers know that gap can shrink or widen depending on the weekly slate.
 Defensive matchup, recent scoring trends, and health status all shift the calculus from one wide receiver to the other.